 We recommend trying to see fireworks every night at Disneyland just in case they are unexpectedly canceled.

-Virtual queues are handy, especially because they gives guests the chance to ride popular attractions without having to physically wait in line.
+Virtual queues can come in handy, especially because they gives guests the chance to ride popular attractions without having to physically wait in line.

-- You need valid theme park admission and a Hollywood Studios park reservation to grab a boarding group
+- You need valid theme park admission and a park reservation (where the attraction is located) to grab a boarding group

 - There are two distribution times: 7 a.m. (you can try to join from your hotel room or at home) and 1 p.m. (you must be inside the park for the second drop)

-- Hollywood Studios must be your first park of the day (you cannot park hop here and join the virtual queue)
+- Depending on the attraction, the park where the ride is located must be your first park of the day (you cannot park hop and join the virtual queue)

-- This virtual queue is similar to the one at Hollywood Studios, but the drop times are at 7 a.m. (you can join from home or at your hotel) and 12 p.m.
+- These virtual queues are similar to the ones at Disney World, but the drop times are at 7 a.m. (you can join from home or at your hotel) and 12 p.m.

 - If you start your day at Disneyland Park, you can access the virtual queue system in the morning on the day of your park reservation.
 If you don’t snag a boarding group at 7 a.m., you can try again at noon.